GuiPimenta-Dev/desafio_shape/README.md

 <img src ="utils/available_endpoints.PNG">

-The api is hosted on Heroku: https://shapechallenge.herokuapp.com/
+The api is hosted on Heroku, the base url is: https://shapechallenge.herokuapp.com/

 **It`s possible to test the available endpoints in https://shapechallenge.herokuapp.com/docs.html**